Plant-based dishes with Christmas wishes

 Instead of “gobbling” on turkey, try this one as an alternative centerpiece to your Christmas spread.
 You’ll be a “vego hero” with this hero dish!
 And it has the Christmassy wow factor of the old school roasts as it’s presented and sliced in a similar fashion.

 A medium to large butternut squash is halved, baked, filled with a delicious stuffing and tied back together with kitchen string like a meat roast.
 The stuffing ingredients are up to you, but we recommend sautéing a medley of: chopped dried cranberries, pine nuts/walnuts, nutmeg, stilton, port, vegetable broth, mushrooms, onion, sage, rosemary and kale; along with cooked quinoa or wild rice.
-And, when it’s ready to slice and plate up, you could crumble some yummy feta on top before serving.
+And, when it’s ready to slice and plate up, you could add some toasted almonds on top before serving.

 2. Moreish vegan gravy